DaiseyCode/lmwrapper/README.md

-This provides a wrapper around the OpenAI API focusing on being a clean and user-friendly interface.
+This provides a wrapper around OpenAI API and Huggingface Language models focusing on being a clean and user-friendly interface.
 Because every input and output is object-oriented (rather than just JSON dictionaries with string keys and values), your IDE can help you with things like argument and property names and catch certain bugs statically.

-The goal is also to unify the interface for both openai models and huggingface models, but that is still a work in progress.
+Additionally, it allows you to switch inbetween openai endpoints and local models with minimal changes.

 # Installation